hendrikschilling/FASP/README.md

 The patches can be inspected with VC3D by placing them in the paths directory of the volpkg.
 Symlinks can also be used.

 ## 3. patch collection expansion
-The patche expansion step also documented [here](https://discord.com/channels/1079907749569237093/1312490723001499808) generates a set of overlapping patches throughout the whole gp-prediction volume.
+The patch expansion step also documented [here](https://discord.com/channels/1079907749569237093/1312490723001499808) generates a set of overlapping patches throughout the whole gp-prediction volume.

 The commands used where: